Tees Transporter Bridge: Open (1911–2019)

 On 5 March 2015, the Royal Mail issued a set of 10 First Class commemorative postage stamps featuring iconic British bridges including the Tees Transporter Bridge.
 The bridge was re-opened for traffic on 6 April 2015, but improvement work continued with the bridge still in daily use.
 These were completed in September 2015 after more than £4 million had been spent on the structure.

-Closure (2019–present)
+Closure and proposed refurbishment (2019–present)

 In August 2019, the bridge was temporarily closed due to safety concerns.